elixirschool/elixirschool/lessons/en/intermediate/mix_tasks.md

 ```

 As we can see from the shell command above, The Phoenix Framework has a custom Mix task to generate a new project.
 What if we could create something similar for our project?
-Well, the great news is we can, and Elixir makes this easy for us to do.
+Well, the great news is we can, and Elixir provides excellent tools for this.

 ## Setup